cubefs/cubefs/docs/source/user-guide/monitor.rst

    }

-* exporterPort：prometheus exporter Port. when set, can export prometheus metrics from URL(http://$hostip:$exporterPort/metrics).
-If not set, prometheus exporter will unavailable；
+* exporterPort:prometheus exporter Port. when set, can export prometheus metrics from URL(http://$hostip:$exporterPort/metrics).
+If not set, prometheus exporter will unavailable;
 * consulAddr: consul register address, it can work with prometheus to auto discover deployed CubeFS nodes, if not set, consul register will not work.
 * consulMeta: conusl meta config, not necessary, it can set meta info when register to consul.
 * ipFilter: it's a ip regular filter, exposed to consul, not necessary, default empty, which is used for multiple ip machine. it can support positive or negative filter, for example:
     * ipFilter="10.17.*", means that ip, regular match ipFilter, is ok
     * ipFilter="!10.17.*" means that ip, not regular match ipFilter, is ok
 * enablePid: whether to report partition id, default false; if you want to show dp or mp info in your cluster, you can set it true
-Using grafana as prometheus metrics web front：
+Using grafana as prometheus metrics web front:

 .. image:: ../pic/cfs-grafana-dashboard.png
    :align: center